BeanSparrow/mcp-launcher/README.md

 └── user/                      # For user-specific configurations
 ```

-## Installation & Setup
+## Installation & Setup (Windows)

-1. Ensure you have [Node.js](https://nodejs.org/) installed
+1. Ensure you have [Node.js](https://nodejs.org/) installed on your Windows system
-2. Ensure Claude Desktop is installed
+2. Ensure Claude Desktop is installed on Windows
 3. Clone or download this repository
-4. Copy `.env.template` to `.env` and update with your personal paths
+4. Copy `.env.template` to `.env` and update with your personal Windows paths
 5. Run `LaunchClaude.bat` to start Claude Desktop with MCP integration

 ## Environment Configuration